 In the list I have included a revolver, following out the old saying that “You may not need it for a long time, but when you do need it, you want it damned quick.”
 Except to impress guides and mule-drivers, it is not an essential article.
 In six campaigns I have carried one, and never used it, nor needed it but once, and then while I was dodging behind the foremast it lay under tons of luggage in the hold.
 The number of cartridges I have limited to six, on the theory that if in six shots you haven’t hit the other fellow, he will have hit you, and you will not require another six.

-(NOTE: How did I travel when covering war and mayhem?
+(NOTE: How did I travel when covering war and mayhem in the pre-laptop and smartphone era?
 With a typewriter, paper, notebook, pen and my Chicago Tribune American Express Gold Card, and nary a pair of silk drawers.)